mbj/mutant/README.md

 Support
 -------

-I'm very happy to receive/answer feedback/questions and critism.
+I'm very happy to receive/answer feedback/questions and criticism.

 Your options: